 11. Getting free ads from fans and supporters

 In 2014, A couple of college grads named James Khabushani and RJ Collins founded something called Everdream Pictures, and they made an ad for Tesla Motors which cost them $1,500.
 The ad was conceptualized and directed by their partners Joe Sill and Andreas Attai.

 The ad was tweeted by Tesla Motors CEO Elon Musk, who also suggested that Tesla might be interested in working with them.

 What can a retailer learn from Tesla?

 This is the hardest thing to do, and it's also at the deepest core of marketing.
-The best way to communicate value is to start by make something incredibly valuable to a significant market.
-The communication bit is trivial if the value is self-evident.
+The best way to communicate value is to start by making something incredibly valuable to a significant market.
+The communication bit is relatively trivial if the value is self-evident.